 There are a lot of changes to account for when relocating to a new country, and financial concerns are often one of the biggest considerations.
 Working out a comparative budget for day-to-day expenses is a good way of understanding what the impact of the move might be, for better or for worse.

 The Expatistan website compiles cost data from cities around the world, with data entered by the people who live there.
-With over 2 million prices being entered so far by over 200,000 people, it’s a good port of call for understanding the real cost of living in different locations.
+With over 2 million prices being entered so far by over 200,000 people, it’s a good port of call for understanding the real cost of living in France.

 For example, food is actually 26% more expensive in France, which includes basic groceries.
 Eating out and other forms of entertainment weight in as pricier too.
 This is balanced out by a significantly lower cost in terms of transportation, with both fuel and public transport being cheaper in France.
 Housing and utilities also come out slightly cheaper in France.